cstamas/rrf-demo/README.md

   -Daether.remoteRepositoryFilter.prefixes=true  -Daether.remoteRepositoryFilter.groupId=true
 ```

-The **build time went down to 43.049 s** as reported by Maven, and all the things came
+The **build time went down to 43.049 seconds** as reported by Maven, and all the things came
 from their proper and expected origin and no leakage happened.
 This was RRF in action.

 ## What is happening? (part 2)